 When its time to hire a contractor there are a few important questions to ask them beforehand.
 Some may think it’s “how much are you going to charge me?” or “how long will this take?”
 Both are important questions.
 However, one of the most important questions is “do you have liability insurance and workers’ compensation?”
 Most people don’t consider this when hiring and it could put them at serious risk.

 “New York’s Labor Law can make you responsible for injuries to construction workers or others engaged in many of the service activities involving construction and repair on your premises — like painting, landscaping, cleaning, repair and renovations.
-Even maintenance work can be covered by the statute.
 (Harleysville/Nationwide)”

 First of all, if a contractor or one of the subcontractors gets hurt/injured while working on your property without workers’ compensation, that could put the homeowner at risk of a lawsuit.
 If a contractor’s employee gets injured at the job-site without workers comp, the homeowner’s insurance policy may have to cover the cost to pay the workers’ claim.
 Your insurance company would not want to pay this claim and would likely increase your rates.